Is the ocean a good dumping ground?

 - What is heat pollution?
 What affect can this have on aquatic ecosystems?
 Explain your answer as fully as possible.

-- What are some sources of water pollution?
+- What are two main sources of groundwater pollution?

 - What's the difference between a point source and nonpoint source of water pollution?